-What can we expect from Philips TVs in 2021?
-The Dutch company has unveiled most of its 2021 TV range for the year ahead.
-So far, it features a continuation of many of the models and TV tech types that have worked well in previous years, as well as some significant changes that might shake up the TV space.
+We're coming to the end of 2021 and it's been a very busy year for Philips TVs.
+The Dutch company has unveiled many new models over the last 12 months.
+Continuing many of the models and TV tech types that have worked well in previous years, Philips has also made some significant changes that are shaking up the TV space.

 The arrival of Mini LED is the most significant change.
 This suggests that Philips is walking in step with the likes of LG with its new QNED range and the new Samsung TVs, which will be making use of the advanced backlight technology.

 Philips is mainly known for its proprietary Ambilight projection system, though, which throws colors and shades from the screen onto the wall around it.
-In 2021, we will see it return in earnest, with four-sided Ambilight coming to all 2021 OLED and Mini LED TVs.
+In 2021, we saw it return in earnest, with four-sided Ambilight coming to all 2021 OLED and Mini LED TVs.

 New developments aren’t just about picture.
-We’ve recently learned that new Philips TVs launching in the UK and Europe this year will include a new audio technology, which helps users calibrate their TV sound system to their specific hearing needs.
+Earlier this year, new Philips TVs launching in the UK and Europe began including a new audio technology, which helps users calibrate their TV sound system to their specific hearing needs.

-Halfway through 2021 now and Philips has announced two new OLED+ series, the OLED+986 and OLED+936.
-They build on the success of last year’s OLED+935 and OLED+984 models and look set to bring a host of welcome changes to the picture quality, audio capabilities, and gaming features available on the brand’s premium line of OLED screens.
+Halfway through 2021, Philips announced two new OLED+ series, the OLED+986 and OLED+936.
+They build on the success of last year’s OLED+935 and OLED+984 models and bring a host of welcome changes to the picture quality, audio capabilities, and gaming features available on the brand’s premium line of OLED screens.

 Both come with Philips’ latest 5th-gen P5 AI Dual Picture engine, which brings AI enhancements to reduce banding in images and bring more sharpness.
 According to Philips, they also have a new OLED panel, Ambilight, the built-in smart lighting system in previous Philips TVs, an audio overhaul thanks to the continued collaboration with Bower & Wilkins and much more to get excited about.